digital-synapse/ds.oop/readme.txt

-﻿name:	ds.oop
+﻿name:	ds.oop.min.js
 date:	7/22/2014
 author: digital-synapse

- Allows OOP concepts in javascript including classes, inheritance, multi-inheritance, polymophism, interfaces (code contracts), and enumerators
+ A very fast class framework.
+Allows OOP concepts in javascript including classes, inheritance, multi-inheritance, polymophism, interfaces, and enumerators without using TypeScript.
+Also very small at only 2.02 kb for the minified version. (compare that to prototypejs minified 93.38 kb)

+If you like this project send me an email:
+  -> digital.synapse.software [ಠ_ಠ] gmail.com

---- Getting Started -----------------------------------------------------------------
+--- Getting Started ---------------------------------------------------------------

-To get started include ds.oop.min.js or ds.oop.js Creating a class is simple.
+To get started include ds.oop.min.js
+Creating a class is simple.
 Here are the minimal requirements to define a class:

 	var MyClass = ds.class({
-	    type: 'MyClass',              /* The type name */
+	    type: 'MyClass',              /* The type name - always required */
-	    constructor: function () { }  /* The constructor */
+	    constructor: function () { }  /* The constructor - always required */
 	});

 Thats it. just a constructor function and a type string.
-To create class member variables just use the this keyword inside of a class function.
+To create class member variables just use the this *  keyword inside of a class function.

 	var Color = ds.class({
 	    type: 'Color',